Byron Stingily (American football): New York Giants

 Stingily signed with the New York Giants on April 11, 2016.
 On August 30, 2016, he was placed on injured reserve.
 On September 20, 2016, he was released from injured reserve.

 Personal life

-Byron Stingily was born on September 9, 1988 to Byron and Sandra Stingily.
-His father is a well known house-music singer from Chicago and is currently a school principal.
+Byron Stingily was born on September 9, 1988, to Byron and Sandra Stingily.
+His father is a house music singer from Chicago and is currently a school principal.
 He also has a younger brother named Cameron who previously played at running back for Northern Illinois University and was a member of the Pittsburgh Steelers.